2018 Stanford Sports Medicine Summer Camps

 Located in the heart of the Silicon Valley, see firsthand how advanced technologies positively impact injury recovery and training.
-Recommended for high school students interested in sports medicine or a career in athletic training.
+Recommended for high school students interested in sports medicine or a career in athletic training/sports medicine.
 Open to any and all entrants, limited only by space, age, and grade level.

 Check in: 8:30am